Athlete, Traveler, Aerospace Engineer - Heidi Hatteberg

 Name: Heidi Hatteberg | Occupation: Aerospace engineer | University and Year of Graduation: Georgia Tech, BS 2012, MS 2014

-After partaking in the long and challenging Palmetto 200, Heidi was willing to meet me just a few hours later at Kudu in downtown Charleston to chat about her experiences in the engineering industry.
+After partaking in the long and challenging Palmetto 200, Heidi was willing to meet me for her professional headshot session just a few hours later at Kudu in downtown Charleston to chat about her experiences in the engineering industry.
 And I am so grateful that she did.

 Growing up with both parents in education and swimming on a US competitive swim team, Heidi was never really focused on becoming an aerospace engineer.
 “It was a totally different world growing up for me… I didn’t come from a family of engineers… I come from a family of educators.”
 As a child, she dreamed of becoming a pilot after years of attending Thunder Over Louisville, an airshow in Kentucky, with her family.
 But with her desire to continue her passion of swimming on a Division I swim team, she decided to look into other alternatives.
 “As a 17-year old, I figured I might as well just do aerospace engineering.
 I can work on airplanes and be around things that are really cool to me.
 I don’t think I really knew what I was getting myself into.
 I didn’t know how hard it was going to be.
 But at the same time, I wasn’t afraid of the challenge either.
 Ultimately it unfolded into something great.”